impredicative/irc-rss-feed-bot/README.md

 * The database file grows as new posts are made.
 For the most part this indefinite growth can be ignored.
 Currently the standard approach for handling this, if necessary, is to stop the bot and delete the database file if it has grown unacceptably large.
-Restarting the bot will then create a new database file, and all configured feeds will be handled as new.
+Restarting the bot after deleting the database will then create a new database file, and all configured feeds will be handled as new.
 This deletion is however discouraged as a routine measure.